02Jan2014, Bantry Bay

 Following a patchy night's sleep jogging on the spot mid-ocean we continued the plan to clear in in Brisbane.
 The heaving-to of course put us a day behind, which most importantly meant that we were up for higher Saturday clearing-in fees. $618 AUD - for Australian citizens in an Australian vessel!!
 I really do think it's a bit much, but it's there and it has to be paid.

-We'll only be here a few days max, as we have so things to attend to back home.
+We'll only be here a few days max, as we have so many things to attend to back home.
 Everybody think REAL HARD now - moderate nor'easterly breezes for John and Shauna for four days - after a season of odd and unsatisfactory sailing weather, we feel we deserve it.

 12Sep2012, Coral Sea